-What has happened is that an equilibrium with a high degree of symmetry has become unstable, and a new, lower-symmetry, stable stable equilibrium has taken over; see Fig. 15.15b.
+What has happened is that an equilibrium with a high degree of symmetry has become unstable, and a new, lower-symmetry, stable equilibrium has taken over; see Fig. 15.15b.
 Translational invariance along the cylinder axis has been lost from the flow, despite the fact that the boundary conditions remain translationally symmetric.
-This change of equilibrium mode is another example of a bifurcation like that discussed when we treated the buckling of beams and playing cards (Secs.
-11.8 and 12.3.5).
+This transition is another example of the bifurcation of equilibria that we discussed when treating the buckling of beams and playing cards (Secs.
+11.6 and 12.3.5).

 As Re is increased further, this process repeats: At a second critical Reynolds number Re{c2} , there is a second bifurcation of equilibria in which the azimuthally smooth Taylor rolls become unstable and are replaced by new, azimuthally wavy Taylor rolls; see Fig. 15.15c.
 Again, an equilibrium with higher symmetry (rotation invariance) has been replaced, at a bifurcation point, by one of lower symmetry (no rotation invariance).
 There is a fundamental frequency f_1 associated with the wavy Taylor rolls' motion as they circulate around the central cylinder.
 Since the waves are nonlinearly large, harmonics of this fundamental are also seen when one Fourier decomposes the velocity field; cf. Fig. 15.16a.
 When Re is increased still further to some third critical value Re{c3} , there is yet another bifurcation.
 The Taylor rolls now develop a second set of waves, superimposed on the first, with a corresponding new fundamental frequency f_2 that is incommensurate with f_1 .
-In the energy spectrum one now sees various harmonics of f_1 and of f_2 , as well as sums and differences of these two fundamentals; cf. Fig. 15.16b.
+In the energy spectrum one now sees various harmonics of f_1 and of f_2 , as well as sums and differences of these two